-Buffalo City boxing clubs have been given a lifeline by the Motsepe Foundation, who donated equipment to the value of R1-million.
+Buffalo City boxing clubs have been given a lifeline by the Motsepe Foundation, who donated equipment.
 There are 57 Boxing Clubs in Mdantsane area with a number of boxers that train on daily basis.

 Chairman and Founder of the Motsepe Foundation Patrice Motsepe, made the donation following a commitment by the Motsepe Foundation in July 2015.